araujorm/Steam-Deck.Mount-External-Drive/README.md

 # READ THIS FIRST
-This script is based on the one written by scawp: https://github.com/scawp/Steam-Deck.Mount-External-Drive.
+This script is based on the one written by scawp - https://github.com/scawp/Steam-Deck.Mount-External-Drive - and a fork by flavioislima - https://github.com/flavioislima/Steam-Deck.Mount-External-Drive.git
-Since it got no updates or improvements for a while now, I decided to take a look and see what I could do to improve it since my main issue with it was because it was not working with multiple external storages at the same time on Gaming Mode.
-Also some things were not implemented like the method to unmount the drives and the checks for the folder if it existed or not.

-So this version now supports all of that and I might improve with other features in the future.

 # Check the original READ ME bellow